apache/nifi-minifi-cpp/PROCESSORS.md

 ### Description

+DEPRECATED.
+This processor should only be used internally for running NiFi and MiNiFi C++ style python processors.
+Do not use this processor in your own flows, move your python processors to the minifi-python directory instead, where they will be parsed, and then they can be used with their filename as the processor class in the flow configuration.

-Executes a script given the flow file and a process session.
+This processor executes a script given the flow file and a process session.
 The script is responsible for handling the incoming flow file (transfer to SUCCESS or remove, e.g.) as well as any flow files created by the script.
 If the handling is incomplete or incorrect, the session will be rolled back.
 Scripts must define an onTrigger function which accepts NiFi Context and ProcessSession objects.
 Scripts are executed once when the processor is run, then the onTrigger method is called for each incoming flowfile.
 This enables scripts to keep state if they wish.
 The python script files are expected to contain `describe(processor)` and `onTrigger(context, session)`.

 ### Properties